McBean double puts Galaxy past Rapids | Taiwan News

 Minnesota (5-9-2) improved to 5-3 at home, scoring for the first time since a 1-0 victory over Orlando City on May 27.
 The Timbers (7-7-3) have lost two straight in MLS play, both on the road.

-Minnesota's Amobi Okugo opened the scoring in the seventh minute, and Diego Valeri equalized through a penalty in the 37th.
+Portland's Amobi Okugo gave Minnesota a 1-0 lead with an own goal in the seventh minute, but Diego Valeri equalized through a penalty in the 37th.
 Christian Ramirez countered for Minnesota's in the 47th, and Francisco Calvo tied it in the 50th minute.

 D.C.
 UNITED 2, ATLANTA UNITED 1